hirshagarwal/lighthouse-public/README.md

 # Lighthouse

-A personal AI knowledge infrastructure layer.
-Structured markdown files that an AI agent can read, write, and build on over time — so context compounds instead of evaporating between sessions.
+Personal AI knowledge infrastructure.
+A flat directory of markdown files exposed over HTTP and MCP so an AI agent can read and write persistent context across sessions.

-The core insight: AI agents are only as good as the context they're grounded in.
-Most people give them none.
-Lighthouse is a persistent, human-readable knowledge store that lives alongside your agent and grows with it.

----

-## What It Does

-Lighthouse runs a lightweight server exposing a flat `content/` directory of markdown files.
-An AI agent (via MCP) can list, read, and update those files during a session.
-You can also read and edit them directly — they're just text.

-Over time the directory becomes a structured external memory: preferences, decisions, ongoing projects, domain knowledge, anything the agent should carry forward.
-The agent reads what it needs, updates what changed, and the context is there next time without you having to re-explain it.

-This is the personal, single-user version.
-One server, one content directory, one agent with persistent context.

----

-## Why It Works

-Standard AI sessions are stateless.
-You rebuild context every time, or you paste in notes, or you just accept that the agent doesn't know what it should.
-Lighthouse makes context durable without requiring a database, a vector store, or a retrieval pipeline.
-Markdown files are readable by humans and machines.
-They version cleanly in git.
-They're editable in any text editor.
-The simplicity is load-bearing.
+Context compounds over time.
+The agent reads what's relevant, updates what changed, and it's there next session without re-explaining.
+Files are plain markdown — readable and editable directly.

 ---